sofiane-wattiez/JDMTESTGIT/README.md

 # JDMTESTGIT

+*My First Project With OOP - Created on 2020*

-It's blog for sharing memes création.
+## It's blog for sharing memes création.

-I coding this website with PHP (POO) and MVC architechture.
+I coding this website with PHP (OOP) and MVC architechture.

 If you want used this template import SQL files.

-The admin account is this on this SQL
+# Admin info for test

 Pseudo = admin
 Password = testtt